openhab/openhab-addons/bundles/org.openhab.binding.linky/README.md

 These steps can also be done using the connectlinky page available from your openhab: http://localhost:8080/connectlinky.
 You're wil have:

-- to select your PrmId from the combobox.
+- to select your prmId from the combobox.
 - to click the "Authorized Bridge".
 - to follow the authorized process on the enedis page : please select only one prmId there as the token is specific to each Linky.
 - then go back to the /connectlinky page, and click on the "Retrieve token" link to fill the Linky things with the token.